Top Knicks vs. Heat Players to Watch - Eastern Conference Semifinals Game 2

 Knicks Players to Watch

-- Randle leads the Knicks with 25.1 points per game and 10 rebounds (ninth in league), while also putting up 4.1 assists.
+- Randle paces the Knicks with 25.1 points per contest and 10.0 rebounds (ninth in league), while also posting 4.1 assists.

-- Jalen Brunson leads his team in assists per contest (6.2), and also posts 24 points and 3.5 rebounds.
-At the other end, he averages 0.9 steals and 0.2 blocked shots.
+- Brunson leads the Knicks at 6.2 assists per game, while also averaging 3.5 rebounds and 24.0 points.

-- Immanuel Quickley averages 14.9 points, 4.2 rebounds and 3.4 assists per game.
-At the other end, he averages 1 steal and 0.2 blocked shots.
+- Immanuel Quickley posts 14.9 points, 4.2 rebounds and 3.4 assists per contest.
+At the other end, he averages 1.0 steal and 0.2 blocked shots.

 Watch live sports and TV without cable on all your devices with a seven-day free trial to Fubo!